 Hire Patriots provides former service members with job listings for businesses that are specifically looking for veterans.
 The service provides listings throughout California and allows veterans to post resumes that local businesses can search.

 Remember, always do research before donating.
-Look for reviews and if watchdog organizations like AIP or CharityWatch.org don’t have information on a charity you are considering, check with the Better Business Bureau.
+Look for reviews and endorsement by watchdog organizations like AIP or CharityWatch.org.